Braver Newer World

 Braver Newer World is an album by the American musician Jimmie Dale Gilmore, release in 1996.
-Gilmore deemed the album's sound "West Texas psychedelic blues-rockabilly."
+Gilmore deemed the album's sound "West Texas psychedelic blues-rockabilly".

 The album peaked at No. 19 on Billboards Heatseekers Albums chart.
-It was nominated for a Grammy Award, in the "Best Contemporary Folk Album" category.
+It was nominated for a Grammy Award for "Best Contemporary Folk Album".

 Production

 Recorded in Los Angeles, the album was produced by T Bone Burnett; Gilmore had started the album with Bones Howe before scrapping the results.
 The title track was written specifically for the film Kicking and Screaming.
 "Where Is Love Now" was written by Sam Phillips.
 "Because of the Wind" was written by Joe Ely; "Black Snake Moan" is a cover of the Blind Lemon Jefferson song.